It’s easy to get overwhelmed with all the different types of clubs, not to mention the hundreds of other manufacturers and price ranges you’ll find.

 I’ve been to a thousand different golf stores and pro shops and tried out clubs in every price range imaginable.

 The bottom line is: does the club work?
-Obviously, spending more will usually mean you’re getting a club built with better materials, but that’s not always the case.
+Spending more will usually mean getting a club built with better materials, but that’s not always the case.

 Finding comparable performance for less money leaves you with more to spend on lessons and greens fees!

-For this criteria, I’m going to give you my personal rating but also try to give you an overall idea of how the club responds to a good swing or putting stroke.
-While it’s hard to define “great feel”, we all know what bad feel is.
-I’ll help you avoid those clubs.
+For this criteria, I’m going to give you my rating and give you an overall idea of how the club responds to a good swing or putting stroke.
+While it’s hard to define “great feel,” we all know what bad feel is.
+So I’ll help you avoid those clubs.

-The desirability of a club doesn’t affect the performance of it at all, but it still matters.
+The desirability of a club doesn’t affect its performance at all, but it still matters.
 Why?
-First off, there’s an active resale market out there for golf clubs.
+First off, there’s an active resale market for golf clubs.
 What works for you this week might feel all wrong in a month.

 And, let’s face it: we don’t usually play golf alone.
-While there’s something to be said for playing great with a set of ratty, no-name clubs, it can actually help your confidence to sport a bag full of clubs that you know are in demand.
+While there’s something to be said for playing great with a set of ratty, no-name clubs, it can help your confidence to sport a bag full of golf clubs you know are in demand.

-If money was no object, you’d probably just go to a nearby golf professional, spend all day getting fitted for clubs and walk away with a bag full of clubs that cost as much as a midsize car.
+If money were no object, you’d probably just go to a nearby golf professional, spend all day getting fitted for clubs, and walk away with a bag full of clubs that cost as much as a midsize car.
 But for most of us, that’s not an option.